-Understand your child's learning with Premium Membership features for parents
+Understand your child's learning with Membership features for parents

-Prodigy's educational content is always free for every child (and parent!) but a Premium Membership delivers extra value.
+Prodigy's Basic plan is free for every child (and parent!) but a Membership delivers extra value.

-Now when you upgrade your child to a Premium Membership, you'll get access to more parent features that help you support your child's learning:
+When you upgrade your child to a Membership, you'll get access to more parent features that help you support your child's learning: